codeAligned/JP_Notes/book-think_stats_notes.md

 <img src="images/cdf_log-x_norm_prob_plot_log_data_populations.png" width="700" height="350">

 This plot shows the CDF of populations and a lognormal model (left), and a normal probability plot (right).
 Both plots show good agreement between the data and the model.
 Neither model is perfect.
 The Pareto model only applies to the largest 1% of cities, but it is a better fit for that part of the distribution.
 The lognormal model is a better fit for the other 99%.
 Which model is appropriate depends on which part of the distribution is relevant.

+#### Chapter 5 Glossary
++ __empirical distribution__:
+    The distribution of values in a sample.

++ __analytic distribution__:
+    A distribution whose CDF is an analytic function.

++ __model__:
+    A useful simplification.
+Analytic distributions are often good models of more complex empirical distributions.

++ __interarrival time__:
+    The elapsed time between two events.

++ __complementary CDF__:
+    A function that maps from a value, x, to the fraction of values that exceed x, which is 1 − CDF(x).

++ __standard normal distribution__:
+    The normal distribution with mean 0 and standard deviation 1.

++ __normal probability plot__:
+    A plot of the values in a sample versus random values from a standard normal distribution.